Skip to content

 )

-WorldForge passes serialized policy candidates to the score provider by default.
-Pass score_action_candidates=... when the scorer requires native tensors or latents.
-The host still owns the mapping between GR00T raw actions, WorldForge Action objects, and score-provider native payloads.
-WorldForge validates that each provider returns a typed result and that the selected candidate index is in range.
-Score-based planning also requires the score result length to match the executable candidate count, so provider-native tensors cannot silently drift from the actions that WorldForge can execute or report.
+The host owns the mapping between GR00T raw actions, WorldForge Action objects, and score-provider native payloads.
+WorldForge validates that each provider returns a typed result and that the selected candidate index is in range, so provider-native tensors cannot silently drift from the actions that WorldForge can execute or report.

 Provider Capability Surface